 A power meter paired with your device running Zwift will increase the accuracy of your in-game experience and will be a great training tool for intervals and steady-state training, theoretically resulting in long-term performance gains.

-Your choice of power meter will depend on your bike and the subsequent compatibility requirements.
+Your choice of power meter will depend on your bike and its compatibility requirements.
 More details can be found in our guide to the best power meters, but here are a few of the best prices we're able to find.

 Avio Powersense Power Meter